ejime7/ej-azure-devops/README.md

 * Project running on Azure App Service

 * Project cloned into Azure Cloud Shell
+ In order to clone the repository into the Cloud Shell , Please follow the steps below;

 * Passing tests that are displayed after running the `make all` command from the `Makefile`